 This semester the girls and I started creating a family recipe notebook.
-I really enjoy Plan to Eat for my own meal planning and recipe organization, but for the girls, having a notebook of recipes works much better.
+I really enjoy Plan to Eat for my own meal planning and recipe organization, but for the girls, having a notebook of recipes and cooking cheat sheets works much better.
 Now, when they want to make a family favorite, all they have to do is open the notebook and go for it.

 For the front of their notebook, I created a few cooking cheat sheets in case they need to know about a substitution, how to convert from one measurement to another or a specific ingredient’s shelf life.
 The result is what you see below.